-A series of lecture-demonstration periods in which algebra and trigonometry are used in mathematical analysis.
-Topics covered include classical mechanics, thermodynamics, oscillations and waves.
-The lab complements the lecture material; classes must be taken together.
-Three hours of lecture and two hours of lab per week.
-Prerequisite: Grade of A or B in high school Algebra I and Trigonometry (or the equivalent) or grade of C or above in MATH 1410. d :

-PHYS 1312, 1302 College Physics II, Lab d s

 Psychology (PSYC)

-PSYC 1100 Psychology Applied to Modern Life ir

-PSYC 2080 Special Topics in Psychology (Lower-Level)1-This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
+PSYC 2080 Special Topics in Psychology (Lower-Level)1-3 This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 Repeatable for different topics.
 Prerequisite: PSYC 1100 or PSYC 1200 or consent of professor.
-(Offered by department discretion.) . y
+(Offered by department discretion.)

-PSYC 2100 Child and Adolescent Development 3

-PSYC 2110 Adult Development and Aging 3